b1naryth1ef/pydskchk/README.md

 ###Using it
 ####Configuration
 PyDskChk has a settings file for easy customizing and deploying.
 Simply open up /reqs/example_settings.cfg and edit the settings (described below).
 Then save the file, and rename it settings.cfg.
 Run start.py in the home directory and you're all set.
+Note for each run you can only choose either checkdisk or checkfile.
+If both are set to one, checkdisk is used.

 checkdisk : Either "1" or "0".
 This sets whether to check a disk/folder
 checkfile : Either "1" or "0".
 This sets whetehr to check a file for changes.